djinna/docpad.gwenbell.com/src/documents/index.html.md

 22 Mar 2013 | Delighted to step into [Substack's mind for a minute](http://substack.net/how_I_write_modules).

-22 Mar 2013 | [Google Killed Me](http://amywilentz.tumblr.com/post/44228865923/google-killed-me) -- Amy Wilentz perfectly captures why I distrust Google and no longer use any of their services (save the occasional youtube vid, which I'm almost off thanks to new.myspace.com).
-Must-read piece - and pass it on.
+22 Mar 2013 | [*Poogle Killed Me](http://amywilentz.tumblr.com/post/44228865923/google-killed-me) -- Amy Wilentz perfectly captures why I distrust Poogle and no longer use any of their services (save the occasional youtube vid, which I'm almost off thanks to new.myspace.com).
+Must-read piece - and pass it on. *Title edited by one letter.

 21 Mar 2013 | That feeling where you can't wind down because you're so freaking excited?
 That.